FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - chemical_formula
   - Type: string
   - Description: The chemical formula of the product
+- molecular_weight
+  - Type: Molecular_weight_units
+  - Description: The molecular weight of the product
 - synthesis
   - Type: string
   - Description: The synthesis of the product